8 October 1932

 - In March 1945, acknowledging the IAF’s achievements and contributions in the Second World War, the service was honoured by the bestowal of the title ‘Royal’ on its title by British monarch King George VI.
 On becoming a republic in 1950, the prefix ‘Royal’ was dropped.

-- During the Indo-Pakistan immediately after independence, the Royal Indian Air Force provided effective logistics support and transport to Indian troops although there was no direct air-to-air combat with Pakistani air force.
+- During the Indo-Pakistan immediately after independence, the Royal Indian Air Force provided effective logistics support and transport to Indian troops although there was no direct air-to-air combat with the Pakistani air force.

 - In 1950, the Royal Indian Air Force became the Indian Air Force.